-The depiction of the face of Christ on the Mandylion is certainly that of the Pantokrator (All-Ruler) that came to be the standard Byzantine type and had important influence on the medieval West and even into modern times.
-The Byzantine Mandylion is probably the source of the western tradition of Veronica's Veil and perhaps even the Shroud of Turin.
-It may well also be associated with what became the standard representation of Christ on Byzantine coins in the tenth to eleventh centuries.
+The depiction of the face of Christ on the Mandylion is certainly that of the Pantokrator (All-ruler) that came to be the standard Byzantine type and had important influence on the medieval West and even into modern times.
+The Byzantine Mandylion is probably the source of the western tradition of "Veronica's Veil" and perhaps even the "Shroud of Turin."
+It also may well be associated with what became the standard representation on Byzantine coins in the tenth to eleventh centuries.